Air Command and Staff College: Organization

-They provide academic leadership to the school's faculty and student body.
+The Deans provide academic leadership to the school's faculty and student body.
 The dean of education and curriculum, assisted by the vice dean for academic affairs and vice dean for operations, coordinates the integration of the final curriculum content and directs the planning and implementation of the academic programs.
-The dean of distance learning is responsible for planning, organizing, and delivering the non-resident program of instruction through the departments of Curriculum and Operations.
 The dean of services and support leads the efforts of cross-cutting organizations including personnel, fitness, technology, facilities, and security.
 The commanders and staff of the 21st Student Squadron and the 38th Student Squadron are responsible for the health, morale, and welfare of 500 resident students and their families.

 Curriculum

 The present 10-month curriculum focuses on expanding understanding of air and space power and on the growth of mid-career officers.
 It is meant to: